dicaormu/fizzBuzzKata/README.md

 gradlew build
 ```

 The project contains some failed tests.
-The idea is to solve the problem of fizz buzz and make test pass.
+The idea is to solve the problem of fizz buzz and create the code to make the test pass.

 # fizz buzz

 For all the number in a list of consecutive numbers greater than zero return:

-“fizz” if the number is dividable by 3
+“fizz” if the number is dividable by 3.
-“buzz” if the number is dividable by 5
+“buzz” if the number is dividable by 5.
-“fizzbuzz” if the number is dividable by 15
+“fizzbuzz” if the number is dividable by 15.
-the same number if no other requirement is fulfilled
+The same number if no other requirement is fulfilled

 # complex fizz buzz